LukeGrahamLandry/franca/docs/backend.md

 ## notes

 - We're very often iterating backwards so `emit` inserts into the block buffer backwards!
-  For now we use the buffer in Qbe.Globals but that will move out eventually.
+  For now we use the buffer in Qbe.Module but that will move out eventually.
 - When looking at the debug dumps, register numbers are off by one. ie. first argument on arm (x0) is in R1.
 - When trying to understand what phi instructions do, remember that they're totally isomorphic to block arguments and then it's suddenly super simple.
   It's just a choice to represent it as the callee knowing which value to use for each argument for each caller.